spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation.rst

 Installation
 ************

 SCT works in MacOS, Linux and Windows (see Requirements below).
-SCT bundles its own Python distribution (Miniconda), installed with all the required packages, and uses specific package versions, in order to ensure reproducibility of results.
+SCT bundles its own Python distribution (Miniforge), installed with all the required packages, and uses specific package versions, in order to ensure reproducibility of results.
 SCT offers various installation methods.
 First, select your operating system:

 Supported Operating Systems